-BASI Alpine Level Videos
+BASI Ski Level Videos

 BASI have created the level videos as a resource for members.
 These videos represent the kind of skiing you will be training for on a BASI course and have been made to link with the content and the criteria of our courses.
 We hope you enjoy them.
 For more details please read below.

 The videos show trainers skiing each of the strands on terrain appropriate for assessment at that level.
 The task within each clip is not specified, but it can be assumed that the skier is performing the task that was set.
 The task in each clip is appropriate as an assessment activity for that level and represents a standard or common task for that strand.
 The clips do not represent every task that is possible within each strand nor can they reflect the different conditions in which our courses are run.